kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise1.rst

 - The NIfTI files *mag.nii.gz* and *phase.nii.gz* contain the magnitude and the phase data acquired with a multi-echo gradient echo sequence.

-  Both are 4D datasets, with the first 3 dimensions containing spatial information (i.e. the image of the brain) and **echo time in the 4th dimension**.
+  Both images are 4D datasets, with the first 3 dimensions containing spatial information (i.e. the image of the brain) and **echo time in the 4th dimension**.

 - The JSON files contain important information such as the echo times (TE) and magnetic field strength (in Tesla), and orientation of the acquisition in respect to the physical coordinates of the scanner.
 These are important to compute the magnetic susceptibility with the correct units and ensure the physical model is correct.